Pruning fruit trees in South Africa

 - During every pruning, session remove dead and diseased plant material

 - Always use a sharp sterile secateurs (pruning shears)

 - Make very sure of when your specific fruit tree should be pruned see- when to prune fruit trees in South Africa.

 - After pruning in winter, spray deciduous fruit trees and vines with lime sulphur (at a strength of 1:8) to kill off overwintering pests.
 Follow up with a second application two weeks later

 How to prune a one-year-old fruit tree:

 Typically deciduous fruit trees bought from a nursery tend to be one season old.
 These little saplings need to be pruned and trained to form a healthy base and structure.
-Due to the large amount of plant material removed when pruning fruit trees many find it intimidating and hesitate when making severe cuts, but the best advice is to just go for it.
-The main stem of one year old fruit trees needs to be cut back to around knee height.
-And all but a few healthy outward facing branches should be removed as to create the base of the cup shape.
+Due to a large amount of plant material removed when pruning fruit trees many find it intimidating and hesitate when making severe cuts, but the best advice is to just go for it.
+The main stem of one-year-old fruit trees needs to be cut back to around knee height.
+And all but a few healthy outward-facing branches should be removed as to create the base of the cup shape.

 How to prune a two-year-old fruit tree: